shihvictor/Cat-vs-Dog-Kaggle/README.md

 ## Project Progress
 Progress Summary

 This project began by constantly comparing and cross-referencing multiple sources in order to understand the different methods to structure the project, the different methods of implementing data preprocessing, and the reasons for deciding to use each of these methods.

-At first, the labeled training and unlabeled test images were preprocessed into 64x64 px images and loaded into RAM for conversion into a train.npy and test.npy file.
-This was done in order to perform numpy array slicing to split the training data into separate train, validation, and test sets. https://www.kaggle.com/uysimty/keras-cnn-dog-or-cat-classification/notebook#Virtualize-Training https://pythonprogramming.net/convolutional-neural-network-kats-vs-dogs-machine-learning-tutorial/ https://towardsdatascience.com/image-classifier-cats-vs-dogs-with-convolutional-neural-networks-cnns-and-google-colabs-4e9af21ae7a8
+At first, the labeled training and unlabeled test images were preprocessed into 64x64 px images and saved to a train.npy and test.npy file respectively.
+This was done in order to perform numpy array slicing to split the training data into separate training, validation, and test sets.
+From models 0 through 16, the primary improvements that were made to the project workflow include the addition of a model performance plotting function, which was used to analyze bias and variance using training and validation accuracy and loss; and automatic saving for trained models and model history, which was used alongside the plots to analyze the performance of new model iterations.
+In terms of accuracy and loss , Models 0 to 16 also showed promising headroom for further model improvement.
+For instance.
+Even though establishing the overall organization of the project, understanding the organization of each file, and  adding functions such as `plot_Acc_And_Loss(history_dict, save=True)` accuracy, there models 0~16 were used to https://www.kaggle.com/uysimty/keras-cnn-dog-or-cat-classification/notebook#Virtualize-Training https://pythonprogramming.net/convolutional-neural-network-kats-vs-dogs-machine-learning-tutorial/ https://towardsdatascience.com/image-classifier-cats-vs-dogs-with-convolutional-neural-networks-cnns-and-google-colabs-4e9af21ae7a8

-###### finish prog summary and include examples of model performance.
+- [ ] finish prog summary
+- [ ] include examples of model performance.